zhangyida12138/nest-react/CONTRIBUTING.md

-# Contributing to this Nest - React boilerplate
+# Contributing to this Nest - React project

 ## Coding styles

-As the TypeScript project doesn't issue an "official style guide", this boilerplate mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html) for generic JavaScript declaration, and the [TypeScript book StyleGuide and Coding Conventions](https://basarat.gitbook.io/typescript/styleguide) for TypeScript specific syntax.
+As the TypeScript project doesn't issue an "official style guide", this project mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html) for generic JavaScript declaration, and the [TypeScript book StyleGuide and Coding Conventions](https://basarat.gitbook.io/typescript/styleguide) for TypeScript specific syntax.

 As a quick summary, here are the main naming conventions: